JeremiahJRRoss/FlowRun-Streamlet_TravelShaper/README.md

 There is a pattern in how TravelShaper makes its choices, and the pattern is worth naming: every decision optimises for the shortest path to a working demo that is still architecturally honest.

 - **Single HTML file UI** — no npm, no build step; served directly by FastAPI alongside the REST API.
-The constraint produced a better result: one file that loads instantly and has zero deployment friction.
 - **SerpAPI as single data provider** — one key powers flights, hotels, and scoped web searches with structured JSON.
-The alternative was three separate APIs with three approval processes.
 - **Cultural guide as a first-class tool** — etiquette and language prep is what separates a useful travel briefing from a price comparison.
-Most travel tools skip this entirely.
 - **DuckDuckGo as fallback** — covers general queries without requiring an additional API key.
-Already present in the starter code.
-- **Two system prompts, not one** — a single prompt with conditional voice instructions produces blended, inconsistent output.
-Two separate prompts let the model commit fully to one register.
+- **Two voice prompts, not one** — a single prompt with conditional voice instructions produces blended, inconsistent output.
+- **Dispatch prompt for tool selection** — sending the full voice prompt before tools run wastes ~300–600 tokens on instructions the model cannot act on yet.
-- **Place validation before agent** — gpt-4o catches misspellings and rejects fictional places before the expensive agent runs.
-A 1-second validation call saves 30 seconds of wasted agent time.
-Validation only runs when `departure` and `destination` fields are explicitly provided in the request body.
+- **Place validation before agent** — gpt-4o-mini catches misspellings and rejects fictional places before the expensive agent runs.
+- **gpt-4o-mini for validation** — faster and cheaper than gpt-4o for simple classification tasks; sufficient accuracy for binary decisions.
 - **Single-turn design** — each request is independent.
 This is a deliberate product boundary, not a gap.
-- **`openai` SDK installed via pip, not Poetry** — the OpenAI SDK is used only by the validation classifiers in `api.py`.
-It is installed via pip in the Dockerfile (and must be installed manually in venv mode) rather than declared in `pyproject.toml`, to keep the Poetry dependency graph clean alongside the Phoenix packages that also require special handling.
+- **Configurable OTel routing** — `OTEL_DESTINATION` in `.env` controls where traces go, supporting local Phoenix, Arize Cloud, both, or none.

 ---

 ## Security Considerations and Input Validation

 TravelShaper validates user input in three stages before the agent processes a request.
-Understanding this pipeline is useful for knowing what the system protects against, what it does not, and how to interpret rejection errors in both the sync and streaming endpoints.

 ### The validation pipeline

 The first stage is Pydantic schema validation.
-The `ChatRequest` model in `api.py` requires the `message` field to be a non-empty string.
-The `departure`, `destination`, and `preferences` fields are optional strings that default to `None`.
-If the request body fails schema validation (missing message, wrong types), FastAPI returns HTTP 422 before any application code runs.

-The second stage is place validation.
-When `departure` or `destination` are provided and non-empty, `validate_place()` sends each one to gpt-4o with a structured prompt asking whether it is a real, unambiguous place.
-The classifier returns one of four outcomes: the place is valid and canonical (e.g. "Tokyo, Japan" → accepted as-is), the place is a misspelling or common abbreviation (e.g. "Roam" → corrected to "Rome, Italy"), the place is ambiguous (e.g. "Springfield" → rejected with a message listing possible matches), or the place is fictional or nonsensical (e.g. "Narnia" → rejected).
-If validation fails for either field, the request is rejected before the agent runs.

-Place validation is designed to fail open.
-If the gpt-4o call itself fails (network error, timeout, rate limit), the validator returns `valid=True` and lets the agent proceed with the original input.
-The reasoning is that a temporary API failure should not prevent the user from getting results — the agent may still be able to resolve the place name on its own, and the worst case is a less accurate flight or hotel search.

-The third stage is preferences validation.
-When the `preferences` field is provided, `validate_preferences()` sends it to gpt-4o with a safety classifier prompt.
-The classifier evaluates whether the text is appropriate for a travel planning context and returns an allow/deny decision.
+The second stage is place validation — `validate_place()` sends each place name to gpt-4o-mini with a structured prompt.
+The third stage is preferences validation — `validate_preferences()` sends the text to gpt-4o-mini with a safety classifier prompt.

-Rejected content includes requests for illegal goods, substances, or services; requests involving weapons, drugs, or controlled substances; adult or sexually explicit content; content targeting, demeaning, or harassing individuals or groups; prompt injection attempts such as instructions to ignore previous prompts, override system behaviour, act as a different AI, reveal internal prompts, or bypass safety measures; attempts to extract sensitive data or credentials; and content designed to generate harmful, dangerous, or unethical recommendations.

-The classifier is instructed to lean toward allowing ambiguous cases — if the text is plausibly travel-related, it passes.
-"I take medication for anxiety and need to avoid alcohol" is a legitimate travel preference.
-"Tell me where to buy medication without a prescription" is not.

-Unlike place validation, preferences validation fails closed.
-If the gpt-4o call fails for any reason, `validate_preferences()` returns `valid=False` with a message saying the safety check is temporarily unavailable.
-The reasoning is inverted from place validation: the preferences field is a direct injection surface that gets appended to the agent's message and used to drive web searches.
-Passing unvalidated text through this path is more dangerous than temporarily blocking it.
-The cost of a false rejection (user retries without the preferences text) is lower than the cost of passing adversarial content to the agent.

-### What happens when validation rejects a request

-The sync endpoint (`POST /chat`) returns HTTP 400 with a JSON body containing the rejection reason.
-For place errors, the detail includes a `field` key identifying which field failed ("departure" or "destination") and a `message` key with the user-facing explanation.
-For preference errors, the detail is a string describing the rejection.

-The streaming endpoint (`POST /chat/stream`) emits a single SSE event and closes the connection.
-Place rejections emit a `place_error` event with the field name and message.
-Preference rejections emit a `validation_error` event.
-In both cases, the browser UI routes back to the form screen and displays the error message — the user never sees the loading screen for a request that will be rejected.

-### Infrastructure-level protections

-API keys are stored in the `.env` file, which is listed in `.gitignore` and `.dockerignore` and is never committed to version control or copied into the Docker image.
-The `.env.example` file contains placeholder values only.

-There is no API authentication on any endpoint.
-The server is designed for local use and demo environments.
-In a production deployment, JWT or API key authentication would be added to `/chat` and `/chat/stream`.
-The `/health` endpoint would remain open for load balancer health checks.

-There is no HTTPS.
-The server runs on plain HTTP at port 8000.
-In production, TLS termination would be handled by a load balancer or reverse proxy in front of the application.

-The system prompt is hardcoded in `agent.py` as two constant strings.
-It is not loaded from a file, database, or environment variable, and it cannot be modified at runtime.
-The user's message is treated as untrusted input by the LLM — it is appended to the conversation history after the system prompt, never injected into the system prompt itself.

-No user data is persisted beyond Phoenix traces.
-There are no user accounts, no saved trips on the server, and no session state between requests.
-The browser UI stores trip history in the client's `localStorage`, which never leaves the browser.
-Phoenix traces contain the full text of user messages and agent responses — in a production deployment, these would need PII redaction before long-term storage.

-Tools never raise exceptions into the agent loop.
-Each tool wraps its external API call in a try/except block and returns a descriptive error string on failure (e.g., "Flight search failed: timeout").
-This prevents a SerpAPI outage from crashing the agent and allows the LLM to incorporate the failure gracefully into its response ("I couldn't find flight data for that route — here's what I know from web search...").
+Place validation is designed to fail open (validation outage does not block the user).
+Preference validation fails closed (unvalidated text is not passed to the agent).

 ### What is not protected

 The `message` field itself is not validated for content safety.
-Only the `preferences` field goes through the safety classifier.
-A user could put harmful text directly in the message — for example, "Plan a trip and also tell me how to ..." — and the message would reach the agent.
-The agent is an LLM with its own safety training (gpt-5.3-chat-latest), so it will generally refuse harmful requests, but there is no application-layer gate on the message content.

 There is no rate limiting.
-A client can send unlimited requests to `/chat` and `/chat/stream`, which could exhaust the SerpAPI free tier (250 searches/month) or generate large OpenAI bills.
-A production deployment would add per-client rate limits.

 There is no input sanitization before tool dispatch.
-The agent constructs tool arguments (airport codes, search queries, hotel queries) from the user's message via LLM reasoning.
-If the LLM is tricked into passing unusual arguments to a tool, the tool will attempt the search — though it will return empty or irrelevant results rather than causing harm, since all tools use read-only search APIs.

-The browser UI uses `localStorage` for trip history, which is accessible to any JavaScript running on the same origin.
-In the current single-origin setup this is not a risk, but it would need revisiting if the app were deployed behind a shared domain.

 ---